‘Fear The Walking Dead’ Season 4 Changes Hands, As Current Showrunners Offer Season 3 Teasers

-Fear the Walking Dead has had a precarious existence since its 2015 debut and, while the series has developed a following of its own, the series’ target audience, fans of the primary Walking Dead series, have held out.
+Fear the Walking Dead has had a precarious existence since its 2015 debut, and while the series has developed a following of its own, the series’ target audience, fans of the primary Walking Dead series, have held out.
 The series has been criticized for lacking in action and compelling stories by TWD fans and by its own unique army of followers.
-While season 3 has yet to debut, AMC has taken steps to reinvigorate Fear the Walking Dead for season 4 with a new team of showrunners, stolen from one of ABC’s most successful shows.
+While Season 3 has yet to debut, AMC has taken steps to reinvigorate Fear the Walking Dead for Season 4 with a new team of showrunners, stolen from one of ABC’s most successful shows.

 Once Upon a Time, There Was a Little Show Called Fear the Walking Dead

-TV Guide reports that a change in producers was necessary to reinvigorate Fear the Walking Dead, if the spin-off series was to continue beyond season 3.
+TV Guide reports that a change in producers was necessary to reinvigorate Fear the Walking Dead, if the spin-off series was to continue beyond Season 3.
 At least, that has been AMC’s take on the problem, proven by their move to replace the show’s current showrunners with fresh blood.
 Bringing in some new faces with fresh ideas may help the show reach its full potential.

 AMC tapped Andrew Chambliss and Ian Goldberg, who some may recognize as the former Once Upon a Time showrunners.
 The team will replace Dave Erickson, who helped co-create Fear the Walking Dead along with Robert Kirkman.